FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: Theoretical implications of score FPE

 \subsection{Higher-order score matching}

-Higher-order derivatives of score can yield additional information about the data distribution.
-We prove a property stating that error bounds of higher-order score matching can further control the residual $\norm{\int_{0}^{t} \bm{\epsilon_{s_{\theta}}}(\bm{x}, \tau)d\tau}_2$ for all $t\in[0,T]$.
-This may explain why the scores learned via Eq.~\ref{eq:dsm} are not sufficient to satisfy the score FPE as their higher-order scores may deviate from the ground truth.
+Higher-order derivatives of the score can yield additional information about the data distribution~\citep{meng2021estimating,lu2022maximum}.
+We prove that bounding of the higher-order score matching loss can further control the FPE residual $\norm{\int_{0}^{t} \bm{\epsilon}[{\bm{s_{\theta}}}](\bm{x}, \tau)d\tau}_2$ for all $t\in[0,T]$.
+This partially explains why scores learned via $\mathcal{J}_{\text{DSM}}$ do not satisfy the score FPE, as DSM only matches gradients, while higher-order derivatives may still deviate from the ground truth.